 “Further to this, they also invite guests to bring their four-legged friends along with them, which we felt was a missing piece in Melbourne’s luxury hotel market and one that we are proud to pioneer.

-“Pets in hotels is a common thread throughout the US with many luxury hotels offering pet-friendly services and it’s not unusual to see a dog in the lobby or lift with you”.
+“Pets in hotels is a common thread throughout the US with many luxury hotels offering pet-friendly services and it’s not unusual to see a dog in the lobby or lift with you” (story continues below).

 1 Hotel Melbourne, Australia’s first 1 Hotel, with 280 five-star suites, forms part of the Seafarers redevelopment, which is replacing a historic site on the banks of the Yarra River in Docklands.

-Seafarers will be developed using recycled materials from structures once on the site it is replacing including salvaged timber from the wharf restoration works, and industrial steel.
+Seafarers will use recycled materials from structures once on the site it is replacing, including salvaged timber from the wharf restoration works, and industrial steel.

-The project will also include 130 apartments and 800 seat function hall.
+The project is also designed with 130 apartments and c800 seat function hall.

 Riverlee hopes it will “revitalise the unique and industrial part of Melbourne’s Northbank”.

-Late last year, Riverlee financially backed co-work outfit The Commons, which has venues in Sydney and Melbourne.
+Late last year, the group financially backed co-work outfit The Commons, which has venues in Sydney and Melbourne.

-Last month we reported that The Commons’ first Melbourne CBD facility, at the QV complex, would also be dog friendly.
+Last month we reported that that co-work business’ first Melbourne CBD facility, at QV, would also be dog friendly.

-Elsewhere in Melbourne, Riverlee is a joint venture partner for a 13-storey office proposed at 484 Swan Street, Richmond.
+Elsewhere in Melbourne, Riverlee is co-developing a 13-storey office at 484 Swan Street, Burnley.

-This site was between 2000 and 2009 co-owned by former Victorian premier Jeff Kennett for his business and philanthropic ventures, including Beyond Blue.
+That site was between 2000 and 2009 co-controlled by former Victorian premier Jeff Kennett for his business and philanthropic ventures including Beyond Blue.